 Here you will find our current press releases and the associated high-resolution press photos in print quality.

 STOBER jersey on, helmet on and on your bikes!
 That was the rallying call when the annual ‘STOBER in Motion’ mountain bike event rolled out for this year’s round.
-Organised for employees by employees, ‘STOBER in Motion’ is a mix cycle race and team event and 2018 was the 13th consecutive event.
-This year 51 STOBER colleagues took part on mountain and e-bikes, riding the 58 kilometers from Enzklösterle to the Kupferhammer in Pforzheim.
+Organised for employees by employees, ‘STOBER in Motion’ is a mix of individual and team cycle races and 2018 was the 13th consecutive event.

 Under the name of SI6, STOBER presents its latest drive controller in multi-axis drive system.
 The most significant feature: The extremely compact design.
 With a width of only 45 mm, the SI6 requires extremely little space in the control cabinet.
 At the same time, a surprising number of useful features are integrated in the SI6 STOBER drive controller.

 Frost & Sullivan gives this award every year, to a company which can show that it goes well beyond the accepted standards of good service in improving benefits to the customer and so strengthening customer loyalty.

 The development system is based on CODESYS framework V 126.96.36.199 and includes numerous functionality for HMI, PLC and Motion Control.The Drive&Motion libs of STOBER are included for the efficient programming of a machine corresponding to IEC 61131-3.
 To use them in an easy way they are documented with the newest standard of CODESYS.
 A numerous amount of examples for CNC (DIN 66025).

 Even more processor power for even higher performance in demanding multi-axis mode.
 For this application profile, STOBER has added the new high-performance Motion Controller MC6xx5 to the MC6 product program.